Looking for a summer job? Come work at Minnesota Farmers Union Leadership Camp!

 Minnesota Farmers Union Camp is affordable and open to everyone, regardless of their current or past farming background.
 It’s all about helping young people become good citizens by planting the seeds of responsibility, leadership and cooperation in an environment where those qualities can grow and flourish.
 Campers have opportunities to develop these qualities through some of the simple, day-to-day tasks at camp.
 These simple activities provide a common foundation for all campers to share the responsibility of making camp a fun, safe place to be and are the foundation of developing cooperation skills that can last a lifetime.
 If you think you would be a good fit:

-Minnesota Farmers Union conducts five Monday-Friday overnight camps and 10 day camps throughout the summer.
+Minnesota Farmers Union conducts five Monday-Friday overnight camps and 5 day camps throughout the summer.
 As a counselor, this job would require you to arrive at camp on Sunday afternoon and remain at camp through the following Friday for each of the five week-long camps.
 The day camps take place through-out the state and will require travel.
 All travel to and from camps will be provided by MFU.
 Prior to the start of the camps there is a two week training period that takes place at the MFU office in St. Paul.
 During this time you will learn everything you need to know in order to become a successful camp counselor with MFU.
-June 30 – July 6 is time off due to the 4th of July holiday.
+You will have a week off for the 4th of July holiday.
 Our camp is a coed camp and therefore we need both male and female counselors.

 A Minnesota Farmers Union Camp Counselor is responsible for planning, leading and implementing core and non-core programs and experiences for children in small and large group settings.
 They will also be responsible for the general safety and development, growth, and skill achievement of the participants in their group.
 The counselor will provide high quality outdoor educational and recreational experiences for participants that focus on the MFU core values of cooperation, leadership, respect and responsibility.